 We understand that complete social, cultural and linguistic immersion in a classroom setting in another country can be difficult.
 We developed this program with the goal of facilitating non-native English speaking students’ acclimation to the cultural differences of a U.S. classroom.
-The program focuses on cross-cultural communication skills and enhancing speaking, listening, pronunciation, reading and writing skills.
+The program focuses on enhancing speaking, listening, pronunciation, reading and writing skills, while improving cross-cultural communication skills.
 The course will help participants develop discipline-specific academic English, including vocabulary, syntax, and rhetorical patterns used in graduate programs across Wake Forest University.

 The ELSE Program does not grant academic credit.

 It’s not all intensive practice, we’ve also built in social activities to help you build vocabulary and confidence in social settings.
 In addition to enhancing formal academic and professional language skills, participants will be given opportunities to engage with members of both the Wake Forest and greater Winston-Salem community.
 The program will offer planned social activities and excursions to local tourist areas, local historic landmarks and points of interest during which participants can practice their English in relaxed and comfortable social settings.
-Featured excursions during the inaugural Summer 2011 program included a tour of Old Salem, a Winston-Salem Dash baseball game, and a tour of the eclectic art galleries located in downtown Winston-Salem.
+Featured excursions have included tours of Old Salem, the International Civil Rights Museum, Reynolda House Museum of American Art, a Winston-Salem Dash baseball game, and a tour of the eclectic art galleries located in downtown Winston-Salem.